shubham99bisht/TextLabelTool/README.md

 <br/>
 ![](Media/s.png)

+<b>NOTE:</b><br/>
-NOTE: This can be run after generating the .json files in results folder.
+1. This can be run after generating the .json files in results folder.
+2. In case `color_print.py` doesn't print output as expected (colour encoding for different labels), then try `color_print2.py`, it uses an external library for printing coloured output.